yang2076/ChronusQ_EFP/README.md

 Information:
 -----------
-- For more information regarding installation of ChronusQ, see INSTALL
+- For more information regarding installation of ChronusQ, see the Wiki!
-- For more information regarding the dependencies of ChronusQ, see DEPENDS
+- For more information regarding the dependencies of ChronusQ, see the Wiki!
 - For more information regarding how to cite ChronusQ, see CITE.txt
 - General inquiries?
 Contact xsli at uw dot edu